Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 Score is the raw propensity score.

-Find the `prediction_id` by navigating to the prediction in the Recommend web app and copying the ID at the end of the URL.
+Find the `prediction_id` by navigating to the prediction in the Audiences web app and copying the ID at the end of the URL.
 The ID is bold in this example:

 recommend.amplitude.com/0000/predictions/**0x10x**